aquavis12/ecs-website-monitor/README.md

 - CloudWatch Synthetics runs every 5 minutes (configurable)
 - S3 bucket for synthetics artifacts with lifecycle policies
 - CloudWatch logs retention set to 7 days
-- CloudFront optimized for cost with PriceClass_100 (North America and Europe)